Make the most of your time on land with our Florence shore excursion

-A car and driver will be waiting for you at the port of Livorno when you disembark to take you to Florence where you will meet our guide and begin your cruise excursion.
-At the end of the tour you will be taken back to the port.
+A car and driver will be waiting for you at the port of Livorno or the port of La Spezia when you disembark to take you to Florence where you will meet our guide and begin your cruise excursion.
+At the end of the tour, you will be taken back to the port.

 The Uffizi gallery is of course one of the highlights of our tour, and here we will encounter many of the artists who made the city famous.
 The masterpieces of Giotto, Botticelli, Leonardo, Raphael, Michelangelo and Caravaggio dramatically thrust us into the world of the Renaissance, and in their forms we will come to understand the era's radically evolving relationship between man and God.
 We will explore the development of three-dimensional perspective and the rediscovery of the classical world, and meet the artists and patrons who gave the world around them such extraordinary visual expression.

 In the museum of the Accademia, we will come face-to-face some of Michelangelo's finest sculptures.
 Most famous of all is of course his magisterial David, who towers above us with a haughty grandeur.
 It is perhaps the greatest expression of idealized classical beauty ever carved, and was taken by his contemporaries as proof that his chisel was guided by the hand of God himself.
 We will also admire his series of unfinished Slaves, disquieting figures locked in an eternal torment as they try to free themselves from their marble prisons.